Advice on street parties

 Where to hold your street party

 Usually a street party is in your street but it could be held on a grass area or even in a community hall.
-The main thing is that everyone in your street is invited.

-Let us know if you would like your road to be closed to traffic - charges may apply if a road closure is necessary.
+Charges may apply if a road closure is necessary.
 Closing off a road does not give you the right to stop pedestrians passing through.

 It is normally fine to make your own road closure signs, as long as they are clear and visible to everyone.
-Please get in touch with us for advice.

 Timing a street party

+You must finish your street party by 9pm.
 You can start the party whenever you want during the day.

 You should let all residents know what time you intend to start and finish the party and take their comments into consideration.

 Most small street parties do not need a licence.
-At a private party, sharing drinks with your neighbours does not require a licence.

-However, you will need licensing permission if you:
+You will need licensing permission if you: